 Beyond this, please contact your local MPs about issues that matter and continuously research ways to be a better ally, as I will in any way that I can.

-I hope this was a helpful post and I hope you enjoy and learn something from the books / films I have mentioned, if you choose to watch them.
+I hope this was a helpful post and I hope you enjoy and learn something from some of the books / films I have mentioned.

 Thanks for reading,